sivalabs/sivalabs-hugo/content/posts/2021/2021-08-19-get-super-productive-with-intellij-file-templates.md

 #set( $CamelCaseName = "$NAME.substring(0,1).toLowerCase()$NAME.substring(1)" )

-class Dummy{}
+class Dummy$NAME{}
 ```

 > It seems there is a limitation that Parent template should generate a class, otherwise it is failing.
-So generating a Dummy class.
+So generating a Dummy$NAME class.

 We are setting template variable **$CamelCaseName** which is a camelCased value of entity.